Employers are the backbone of our program!

-In Summer 2019, we will be expanding our program opportunities beyond our Summer Jobs Program to offer youth alumni a higher-level job experience that aligns with their identified career interests through the new Career Accelerators Program.
+In 2019, we expanded our program opportunities beyond our Summer Jobs Program to offer youth alumni a higher-level job experience that aligns with their identified career interests through the new Career Accelerators Program (CAP).

 - Places approximately 50 youth ages 18-24 with select employers during the summer (typically from June – September), with opportunities for ongoing employment once the summer ends.

-- All youth in the Career Accelerators program are alumni of STL Youth Jobs or the St. Louis Internship Program.
+- All youth in CAP are alumni of STL Youth Jobs or the St. Louis Internship Program.

 - Prior to employment, youth submit resumes, letters of recommendation, personal essays, and transcripts proving a minimum GPA of 2.5 or higher in order to be accepted into the program.

-- Career Accelerators participants receive extensive job readiness and financial literacy training prior to employment and are placed with a Job Coach who supports their success throughout and beyond the program.
+- CAP participants receive extensive job readiness and financial literacy training prior to employment and are placed with a Job Coach who supports their success throughout and beyond the program.

 - Prior to employment, youth interview with potential employers.

-- Youth can work a maximum of 130 hours and earn a minimum of $11/hour.
+- Youth can work a maximum of 130 hours and earn a minimum of $12/hour.